Chapter 609 — Criminal Code

 False Fire Alarms; Tampering With or Injuring Fire Alarm System

-It is a crime to intentionally set off a false fire alarm, tamper with fire alarm equipment, or damage a fire detection …
+It is a misdemeanor to intentionally give a false fire alarm, or to unlawfully tamper with, interfere with, break, …

 609.687